Close

 In the IALA Constitution, the term Marine Aids to Navigation is defined as:

-A device, system or service, external to vessels, designed and operated to enhance safe and efficient navigation of individual vessels and/or vessel traffic.
+A device, system or service, external to vessels, designed and operated to enhance safe and efficient navigation of individual vessels and/or vessel traffic

-Accordingly, the Academy focuses on facilitating the effective implementation of the Standards, Recommendations, Guidelines and Model Courses by coastal States in their effort to fulfil the obligations placed upon Contracting Governments within Chapter V of the IMO Safety of Life at Sea Convention (SOLAS), particularly in Regulation 12 on Vessel Traffic Services and Regulation 13 on the establishment and operation of Aids to Navigation.
+Accordingly, the Academy focuses on facilitating the effective implementation of the Standards, Recommendations, Guidelines and Model Courses by coastal States in their effort to fulfill the obligations placed upon Contracting Governments within Chapter V of the IMO Safety of Life at Sea Convention (SOLAS), particularly in Regulation 12 on Vessel Traffic Services and Regulation 13 on the establishment and operation of Aids to Navigation.

 Strategic goals

-In support of the IALA Strategic Vision and in close cooperation with the IALA technical committees, the primary goals of the Academy are to facilitate:
+In support of the IALA Strategic Vision, and in close cooperation with the IALA technical committees, the primary goals of the Academy are to facilitate:

-That all coastal States can fulfil the obligations related to Marine Aids to Navigation placed upon them in SOLAS Chapter V; and that all coastal States can claim conformance with the relevant IALA Standards
+• That all coastal States can fulfill the obligations related to Marine Aids to Navigation placed upon them in SOLAS Chapter V; and

 In order to achieve these goals, the Academy undertakes a wide range of activities which are comprehensively planned to ensure an effective implementation of this strategy.